 This year I got to wondering about the origin of gingerbread cookies.
-According to Wikipedia, “Gingerbread dates from the 15th century, and figural biscuit-making was practiced in the 16th century.
+In case, like me, you’ve ever asked yourself, “Where does gingerbread come from”, according to Wikipedia, “Gingerbread dates from the 15th century, and figural biscuit-making was practiced in the 16th century.
 The first documented instance of figure-shaped gingerbread biscuits was at the court of Elizabeth I of England.
 She had the gingerbread figures made and presented in the likeness of some of her important guests.”

 Now we all know Wikipedia isn’t always the most accurate, but I found this next part to be even more interesting, “According to the Guinness Book of Records, the world’s largest gingerbread man was made by the staff of the IKEA Furuset store in Oslo, Norway, on 9 November 2009.
 The gingerbread man weighed 1435.2 pounds (651 kg).”

 Whatever size you make your gingerbread cookies, I hope you enjoy the process every step of the way.

 Should gingerbread men cookies be hard or soft?
 Is gingerbread supposed to be chewy?

 The texture and consistency of gingerbread cookies is such a personal preference, and it also seems to be determined somewhat by where you live!
 Here in the US, we like our cookies soft with a little chewiness, but in the UK, people prefer their biscuits (and therefore gingerbread men) more crunchy or crisp.
 Personally, I like them soft and a little chewy, so that’s what you’ll find this recipe yields; but be cautious with the bake time, as overbaking these will still cause them to get hard!
 More on that below.